Baltimore County Department of Health

 - Residential Rehabilitation Program (RRP) Application and referral instructions (PDF)

-- TAY - Transitional Age Youth Application (Residential Rehabilitation) (PDF)
+- Transitional Age Youth Application (Residential Rehabilitation) (PDF)

 - RTC Admissions Checklist (PDF)